Table of Contents

 - The nucleus ambiguus: supplies branchial motor output to the stylopharyngeus muscle.

 - The solitary nucleus conveys sensory input from pharynx, carotid sinus and taste from the posterior 1/3rd of the tongue.
-The carotid sinus baroreceptors are innervated by the sinus nerve of Hering, which is a branch of glossopharyngeal nerve.
+The carotid sinus baroreceptors are innervated by the sinus nerve of Hering, which is a branch of the glossopharyngeal nerve.

 - The Vagus nerve nuclei (Latin “wanderer”): Vagus is the longest cranial nerve.
 Its expanse is inclusive of the posterior cranial fossa to as far as the splenic flexure of the colon.
 It contributes to the pulmonary, cardiac and esophageal plexuses.
 The nuclei of origin lie in the medulla and are as follows: